pflynn157/CppEditor/Readme.md

 In addition, you will need a C++ compiler and CMake.
 I generally use G++, but I don't think it matters.

+#### Ubuntu Fixes

+I recently switched one of my computers to Ubuntu, which as you know uses the Gnome desktop.
+In order to get it to look like the rest of the applications, you need a few additional packages/fixes:
+* `sudo apt install qt5-style-plugins` -> Installs additional Qt styles (including the Gtk one we want)
+* `echo "export QT_QPA_PLATFORMTHEME=gtk2" >> ~/.profile` -> Enable the theme.
+Make sure to log out and back in when you're done
+* `sudo apt install appmenu-gtk2-module` -> If you have a delay launching, installing this will fix it.